Accounting Cost-Volume-Profit Analysis

 • Sales volume approximates production volume and there are no significant inventory balance fluctuations (which sometimes is not the case).

-• Productivity is constant (while in fact it might change due to economy of scale or changes in technology).
+• Productivity is constant (while in fact it might change due to the economy of scale or changes in technology).